![]() ![]() ![]() ![]() ![]() ![]() ![]() |

 and Black Hackle while just changing the crystal chenille color.
 Modifications can include a beadhead,

 lead eyes, and rubberlegs.
 When selecting a hackle, look for a triangular shape feather with plenty of web.
 The softer webby fibers will move well within the water.
 Also, look for a well-tapered hackle so that the fiber lengths show a definite taper down towards the tail.
 Whiting makes Bugger packs already selected for these types of feathers.
 The Whiting American Saddles will also have these types of hackles as well.
-J. Fair sells Nymph saddles that are actually dyed Metz saddles.
-These have a good degree of webbiness but tend to be less tapered.
-However, the dyeing colorations are beautiful.
 The tying instructions that I have posted for this pattern attached the hackle by the butt end behind the eye and is wrapped back to the tail.
 This hackle is secured by a wire ribbing that is reversed-wrapped forward.
 Use of this wire ribbing greatly reinforces the hackle from coming undone while in use.
-However, another popular method is to attach the hackle by the tip at the tail tie-in position and wrap the hackle forward without a ribbing.
+However, another popular method is to attach the hackle by the tip at the tail tie-in position and wrap the hackle forward with or without a ribbing.
 The tail can be either Blood Marabou or Plume Marabou.
 If using Plume Marabou, you will need to trim the fibers from the quill keeping the tips even.
 Blood Marabou is a little easier as you will use the entire feather and the tips will remain even as they are attached to the immature quill stem.
-The additional advantage of Blood Marabou is that the fibers will tend to be longer and you will have sufficient material to secure over the leadwraps that you may have used for weighting the pattern. |
+The additional advantage of Blood Marabou is that the fibers will tend to be longer and you will have sufficient material to secure over the leadwraps that you may have used for weighting the pattern.